MuZhao2333/MolFLAE/Latent_Experiments/README.md

 # Latent Space Experiments
-Before running the experiments, please download the pre-trained model from [Google Drive](abaaba) and place it in the `Latent_Experiments/ckpt-zinc9M` directory, as well as the sdf files from [Google Drive](abaaba) and place it in the `Latent_Experiments/data` directory.
+Before running the experiments, please download the pre-trained model from [Google Drive](https://drive.google.com/file/d/161pBWbsbkZbN4r57XsuWU6QzYA5nuvAB/view?usp=drive_link) and place it in the `Latent_Experiments/ckpt-zinc9M` directory, as well as the sdf files from [Google Drive](https://drive.google.com/file/d/1-08MAzwgxUL1DCbSZqRgpHV4oTdohng0/view?usp=drive_link) and place it in the `Latent_Experiments/data` directory.

-As we observed when running the experiments on a single NVIDIA A100, the maximum memory usage was approximately 22GB.
-Therefore, we recommend running the experiments on a machine with at least 24GB of GPU memory.
+As we observed when running the experiments on a single NVIDIA A100, the maximum memory usage was approximately 25GB.
+Therefore, we recommend running the experiments on a machine with at least 30GB of GPU memory.

 MolFLAE only output atom point clouds, and the bond information is inferred using OpenBabel.
 Due to some bugs in OpenBabel, we need to repair the bond orders of the generated molecules using Schrodinger in some experiments.